Valech Report

-The Valech Report (officially The National Commission on Political Imprisonment and Torture Report) is a record of abuses committed in Chile between 1973 and 1990 by agents of Augusto Pinochet's military regime.
-The report was published on November 29, 2004 and detailed the results of a six-month investigation.
-A revised version was released on June 1, 2005.
-The commission was reopened in February 2010 for eighteen months, adding more cases.
+The Valech Report, officially known as The National Commission on Political Imprisonment and Torture Report, documents instances of abuses committed in Chile between 1973 and 1990 by agents of Augusto Pinochet's military regime.
+Published on November 29, 2004, the report presents the findings of a six-month investigation.
+A revised version was subsequently released on June 1, 2005.
+In February 2010, the commission was reopened for a period of eighteen months, during which additional cases were examined.

-The commission found that 38,254 people had been imprisoned for political reasons and that most had been tortured.
-It also found that thirty people "disappeared" or had been executed in addition to those recorded by the earlier Rettig Report.
+According to the commission's findings, a total of 38,254 individuals were imprisoned for political reasons, with a majority of them subjected to torture.
+In addition to the cases documented in the earlier Rettig Report, the commission also revealed that thirty individuals had either disappeared or been executed.

-Testimony has been classified, and will be kept secret for the next fifty years, until 2054.
-Therefore, the records cannot be used in trials concerning human rights violations, in contrast to the "Archives of Terror" in Paraguay and Operation Condor.
-Associations of ex-political prisoners have been denied access to the testimony.
+The testimonies obtained during the investigation have been classified and will remain confidential for the next fifty years, until 2054.
+Consequently, these records cannot be utilized in trials pertaining to human rights violations.
+This stands in contrast to the "Archives of Terror" in Paraguay and Operation Condor.
+Associations representing former political prisoners have been denied access to the testimonies.

 Commission

-The report was prepared at the request of President Ricardo Lagos by the eight-member National Commission on Political Imprisonment and Torture headed by Bishop Sergio Valech and was made public via the Internet.
-The commission included: María Luisa Sepúlveda (executive vice president), lawyers Miguel Luis Amunátegui, Luciano Fouillioux, José Antonio Gómez Urrutia (PRSD president), Lucas Sierra, Álvaro Varela and psychologist Elizabeth Lira.
-It did not include any representative of the victims or members of the associations of ex-political prisoners.
-The Commission coordinated its work with all regional and national organizations of former political prisoners, and human rights organizations, to help contact their members, and others to give testimony.
-Advertisements were broadcast on national and local radio and television stations and published in national and local newspapers.
-The number of individuals testifying is consistent with the geographic distribution of inhabitants in the capital city and the provinces.
+The report was prepared at the request of President Ricardo Lagos by the National Commission on Political Imprisonment and Torture, which consisted of eight members.
+The commission was headed by Bishop Sergio Valech and made the report public through the Internet.
+The members of the commission included María Luisa Sepúlveda as the executive vice president, as well as lawyers Miguel Luis Amunátegui, Luciano Fouillioux, José Antonio Gómez (PRSD president), Lucas Sierra, Álvaro Varela, and psychologist Elizabeth Lira.
+The commission did not include any representatives of the victims or members of the associations of ex-political prisoners.

+To ensure the inclusiveness of their work, the Commission coordinated closely with regional and national organizations of former political prisoners, as well as human rights organizations.
+Their collaboration aimed to establish contact with relevant individuals who could provide testimonies.
+To reach a wide audience, advertisements were broadcast on national and local radio and television stations, as well as published in national and local newspapers.

+The number of individuals who came forward to testify aligned with the geographic distribution of inhabitants in both the capital city and the provinces.